Epilepsy and pregnancy

 Print this page

-The odd, single seizure during pregnancy is usually of no harm to a baby but does put the mother at risk of possible injury or accident, which in turn could harm their unborn child.
+The occasional, single seizure during pregnancy doesn’t usually harm the baby but does put the mother at risk of possible injury or accident.
+This could harm their unborn child.

 Recurrent or repeated bilateral tonic and/or clonic seizures during pregnancy can harm the baby.
 They can result in: